-Article 17(1) of the Reception Decree establishes that reception is provided taking into account the special needs of the asylum seekers, in particular those of vulnerable persons such as children, unaccompanied children, disabled persons, elderly people, women, with priority given to the pregnant ones,[1] single parents with minor children, persons who have been subjected to torture, rape or other forms of psychological, physical or sexual violence, victims of trafficking and genital mutilation, as well as persons affected by serious illness or mental disorders (see Identification).
+Article 17(1) of the Reception Decree establishes that reception is provided taking into account the special needs of the asylum applicants, in particular those of vulnerable persons such as children, unaccompanied children, disabled persons, elderly people, women, with priority given to the pregnant ones,[1] single parents with minor children, persons who have been subjected to torture, rape or other forms of psychological, physical or sexual violence, victims of trafficking and genital mutilation, as well as persons affected by serious illness or mental disorders (see Identification).

 However, there are no legal provisions on how, when and by whom this assessment should be carried out.
 The Reception Decree provides that asylum applicants undergo a health check since they enter the first reception centres and in temporary reception structures to assess their health condition and special reception needs.[2]
 The Decree provides, in theory, that special services addressed to vulnerable people with special needs shall be ensured in first reception centres.[3]

-According to the law, special reception services should be provided in the reception centres for vulnerable asylum seekers with special needs, also ensured in collaboration with the competent health districts.
-These services should guarantee special care measures and adequate psychological support.[5]
+According to the law, special reception services should be provided in the reception centres for vulnerable asylum applicants with special needs, also ensured in collaboration with the competent health districts.
+These services should guarantee special care measures and adequate psychological support.[6]
+These services should also guarantee an initial assessment and periodic verification by qualified personnel about the conditions of vulnerability.[7]

 Where possible, adult vulnerable people are placed together with other adult family members already present in the reception centres.[8]
 The manager of reception centres shall inform the Prefecture on the presence of vulnerable applicants for the possible activation of procedural safeguards allowing the presence of supporting personnel during the personal interview.[9]